jaredks/rumps/README.rst

 * PyObjC
 * Python 2.6+

-macOS 10.6 was shipped with Python 2.6 as the default version and PyObjC has been included in the default Python since 10.5.
-If you're using macOS 10.6+ and the default Python that came with it, then ``rumps`` should be good to go!
+Mac OS X 10.6 was shipped with Python 2.6 as the default version and PyObjC has been included in the default Python since Mac OS X 10.5.
+If you're using Mac OS X 10.6+ and the default Python that came with it, then ``rumps`` should be good to go!